Timeline - South Korea's impeached President Park Geun-hye

 1979: Park's father is assassinated by his disgruntled spy chief.

 1998: Park returns to political life after years of seclusion.
-She becomes a member of parliament with a vow to save the country as it suffers through the Asian financial crisis.
+She becomes a member of parliament with a vow to save the country suffering from an Asian financial crisis.

 2006: An assailant slashes Park's cheek with a knife during an election rally.